cloudfoundry/eirini-release/docs/deploy-without-helm.md

 ##### LRPs and Tasks

 A service account is required with permissions to run applications in the workloads namespace(s).A minimal example is given in the [workloads directory](../deploy/workloads/app-rbac.yml).

 The name must match that given in the config map (see above).

-##### Staging (optional)

-If using eirini to stage buildpack apps, rather than kpack, a service account is required with permissions to stage applications in the workloads namespace(s).
-A minimal example is given in the [workloads directory](../deploy/workloads/staging-rbac.yml).

-The name must match that given in the config map (see above).